-Black Sea Defense is a biannual arms fair taking place in Bucharest.
-Over the span of three days, Romania's army (that includes the navy, the air force, and the secret service), the police, the fire department, and some private contractors get a chance to show off the fact that the local weapons industry has been one of the few profitable ones during the financial crisis.
-For instance, in 2010 arms deals added 38 million euros to the national budget, an amount Romania simply can't afford to lose.
+Black Sea Defence is a bi-annual arms fair taking place in Bucharest.
+Over the span of three days, Romania's army (that includes the navy, the air force and the secret services) as well as the police, the fire department and some private contractors get a chance to show off the fact that the local weapons industry has been one of the few profitable ones during the financial crisis.
+For instance, in 2010 arms deals added 38 million Euros to the national budget – an amount Romania simply can't afford to lose.

-I tend to be dubious about such events, mostly because I don't harbor any particularly patriotic dreams of dying for my country.
-However, the recent events in Ukraine have got me—and many other young Romanians—worried enough to appreciate the indispensability of a competent territorial army.
+I tend to be dubious about such events – mostly because I don't harbour any particularly patriotic dreams of dying for my country.
+However, the recent events in Ukraine have got me – and many other young Romanians like me – worried enough to appreciate the indispensability of a competent territorial army.
 To make up my mind, I visited the convention.

-When I got there, everyone was preparing for the arrival of the minister of defense, Mircea Dușa.
+When I got there, everyone was preparing for the arrival of Minister of Defence, Mircea Dușa.
 People in army uniforms and expensive suits were dusting their booths, just like a soldier cleans his bed for morning inspection.
-I spoke with Aurel Cazacu (the man on the right in the photo below), general manager at Criabo Defense & Security, who told me all about a gun called Gepard GM6 Lynx.
+I spoke with Aurel Cazacu (the man on the right of the photo below), General manager at Criabo Defence&Security, who told me all about a gun called Gepard GM6 Lynx.

-The Romanian minister of defense, Mircea Dușa, is admiring a Gepard GM6 Lynx.
+The Romanian Minister of Defense, Mircea Dușa (photo middle) is admiring a Gepard GM6 Lynx.

 VICE: What can you tell me about this machine gun?

 Aurel Cazacu: It's of Hungarian design.
-We transferred the technology to Romania, and we are building it at a factory in Cugir.
-It can fire both the NATO-issued 0.5-inch bullets and the Russian ones.
-It weighs just 23 pounds, which makes shooting with it easy, whether you're standing or sitting.
+We transferred the technology to Romania and we are building it at a factory in Cugir.
+It can fire both the NATO-issued 0,5 inch bullets and the Russian ones.
+It weighs just 11,5 kilos, which makes shooting with it easy, whether you're standing or sitting.

 The special forces, the military, anyone!
-Even hunters, because, in places like the US, the 0.5 can also be used by civilians.
+Including hunters, because in places like the US, the 0,5 can also be used by civilians.

 Does the Romanian army use it already?

 We'll finish registering it this month.
 It's the first new weapon to be made in Romania in 40 years.
-The Cugir factory is 212 years old and has 800 employees today, but during the Soviet times there were 24,000.
-Romania was the fifth-ranked weapons manufacturer in the world before the Revolution.
+The Cugir factory is 212 years old and it has 800 employees today, but during the soviet times there were 24000.
+Romania was the fifth weapon manufacturer in the world before the Revolution.
 That's why I want to show people we can still do new things here.

-So what's the future of the Romanian weapons industry?
+So what's the future of the Romanian weapon industry?

-We want to get involved in personalized weapons systems and smart weapons.
-The first are guns that only fire if they recognize you as their owner, by fingerprint or iris verification.
-The smart ones are guns that can be de-activated from a distance.
-When the police come to pick you up, they can deactivate your gun from a distance before busting you, like they do with mobile phones.
+We want to get involved in personalised weapons systems and smart weapons.
+The first are guns, which only fire if they recognise you as their owner, by fingerprint or iris verification.
+The smart ones are guns, which can be de-activated from a distance.
+When the police come to pick you up, they can deactivate your gun from a distance before busting you – like they do with mobile phones.

 VICE: Hi, what can you tell me about this plane?